About this location

 August – ‘Clash of the Campgrounds’ River Float

 Teams representing our RV Park and Round Lake Campground take part in a friendly river float (race) that takes place on calm and scenic La Biche River.
-The float concludes at our RV Park and attendees from both campgrounds gather in the Tiki Bar themed cook house where the winning campground receives the honorary title of ‘BEST MOSICH CAMPGROUND’.
-Participants receive complimentary beverages and burgers.
+The float concludes at the RV Park and attendees from both campgrounds gather in the Tiki Bar themed cook house where the winning campground receives the honorary title of ‘BEST MOSICH CAMPGROUND’.
+Participants in the float enjoy a complimentary taco bar and ice cold refreshments!

 August - Campground Cup Golf Tournament